 - Add your freshly shredded carrots to your batter.

 - Then go ahead and pour the batter into your prepared cake pans making sure there is an even amount in all of them.

 Very easy!
 I promise anyone can make this cake and it will come out amazing.

-Making this carrot cake ahead of time:
+How to make this carrot cake ahead of time:

-This way I am not making a cake and frosting it all in one day.
+This way I am not making a cake and frosting all in one day.
 To do this, I let the cake completely cool and then stack the layers between sheets of parchment paper.